Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Colonial EraSettlements & Settlers.

 Location.
 29° 53.691′ N, 81° 18.813′ W. Marker is in St. Augustine, Florida, in St. Johns County.
-Marker is at the intersection of Spanish Street and Hypolita Street, on the left when traveling south on Spanish Street.
+It is at the intersection of Spanish Street and Hypolita Street, on the left when traveling south on Spanish Street.
 Touch for map.
 Marker is in this post office area: Saint Augustine FL 32084, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Acosta House (within shouting distance of this marker); Villalonga House (within shouting distance of this marker); Sanchez House (within shouting distance of this marker); Sanchez-Burt House (within shouting distance of this marker); Triay-Hall House (about 300 feet away, measured in a direct line); Casa de Nicolas de Ortega (about 300 feet away); A Microcosm of Urban Archaeology in Downtown St. Augustine, Florida (about 300 feet away); DeMesa - Sanchez House (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Acosta House (within shouting distance of this marker); Villalonga House (within shouting distance of this marker); Sanchez House (within shouting distance of this marker); Sanchez-Burt House (within shouting distance of this marker); Triay-Hall House (about 300 feet away, measured in a direct line); Casa de Nicolas de Ortega (about 300 feet away); A Microcosm of Urban Archaeology in Downtown St. Augustine, Florida (about 300 feet away); DeMesa - Sanchez House (about 300 feet away).
 Touch for a list and map of all markers in St. Augustine.

 The Minorcan Heritage Marker image.
 Click for full size.

-Photographed By Brandon D Cross, December 9, 2019
+Photographed by Brandon D Cross, December 9, 2019

 2. The Minorcan Heritage Marker

 Credits.
 This page was last revised on January 5, 2020.
 It was originally submitted on December 12, 2019, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 430 times since then and 19 times this year.
+This page has been viewed 738 times since then and 45 times this year.
 Photos: 1, 2. submitted on December 12, 2019, by Brandon D Cross of Flagler Beach, Florida. • Michael Herrick was the editor who published this page.

 m=143481